nitesh2920/PrepSphere-AI/README.md

 ## 🌟 **What is PrepSphere AI?**

-PrepSphere AI is a revolutionary study companion that transforms the way students prepare for exams and interviews.
+PrepSphere AI is a  study companion that transforms the way students, professionals to prepare for exams , interviews or to learn any topic.
 Using advanced AI technology, it generates personalized study materials including comprehensive notes, interactive flashcards, and challenging quizzes tailored to your learning needs.

 ### ✨ **Key Features**